electron/rfcs/text/0017-shared-texture.md

 > This method is only available in the main process.

-* `options` Object - Options for sending shared texture.
-One and only one of the `webContents` or `webFrameMain` should be provided as the target.
+* `options` Object - Options for sending a shared texture.
+Exactly one of `webContents` or `webFrameMain` must be provided as the target.
-  * `webContents` [WebContents](web-contents.md) (optional) - The webContents to transfer the shared texture to.
+  * `webContents` [WebContents](https://www.electronjs.org/docs/latest/api/web-contents) (optional) - The webContents to transfer the shared texture to.
-  * `webFrameMain` [WebFrameMain](web-frame-main.md) (optional) - The webFrameMain to transfer the shared texture to.
+  * `webFrameMain` [WebFrameMain](https://www.electronjs.org/docs/latest/api/web-frame-main) (optional) - The webFrameMain to transfer the shared texture to.
 You'll need to enable `nodeIntegrationInSubFrames` for this, since this feature requires [IPC](https://www.electronjs.org/docs/latest/api/web-frame-main#frameipc-readonly) between main and the frame.
-  * `importedSharedTexture` [SharedTextureImported](structures/shared-texture-imported.md) - The imported shared texture.
+  * `importedSharedTexture` [SharedTextureImported](#sharedtextureimported-object) - The imported shared texture.
 * `...args` any[] - Additional arguments to pass to the renderer process.

 Send the imported shared texture to a renderer process.
-You must register receiver at renderer process before calling this method.
-This method has a 1000ms timeout, ensure the receiver is set and the renderer process is alive before calling this method.
+You must register a receiver in the renderer process before calling this method.
+This method has a 1000ms timeout; ensure the receiver is set and the renderer process is alive before calling this method.

 Returns `Promise<void>` - Resolves when the transfer is complete.